-Designing for Digital – the new Overall Performance criteria in Music Digital Graded Exams.
+Designing for Digital – the Overall Performance criteria in Music Digital Graded Exams

-This blog post from Francesca Christmas, Associate Director of Music at Trinity College London, sets out to describe the way in which the new ‘overall performance’ mark is assessed in Trinity’s new Digital Music Graded Exams.
+This blog post from Francesca Christmas, Director of Music at Trinity College London, sets out to describe the way in which the ‘overall performance’ mark is assessed in Trinity’s Digital Music Graded Exams (Technical Work pathway).
 Further information is available in the syllabuses, available here.

 It has been a real pleasure to work on the development of Trinity’s new Digital Grades and Diplomas qualifications suite, which enables candidates to perform their exam remotely, through video assessment.
-It’s exciting to think that candidates all over the world will be able to continue with their learning and progression, no matter what the world throws at us in terms of lockdowns and social distancing restrictions.
+Designed initially to allow candidates all over the world to continue with their learning and progression, irrespective of lockdowns and social distancing restrictions, this method of exam delivery has proven extremely popular and is now a permanent offer.
 In this blog post, I’m going to share some of the thinking behind the design of the Digital music grades and explain how they sit alongside and complement our face-to-face graded exams portfolio.

 When we started to plan our Digital Grades and Diplomas, we wanted to design examination activities that would flourish in the digital space and ensure the same quality of experience for all our candidates.
 A straight transfer of our face-to-face exam activities would risk being an impoverished version of the ‘in the room’ experience, so we have spent time re-imagining the graded music exam for the changing, digital world around us.